syncfusion-content/javascript-docs/js/PdfViewer/Supported-and-Unsupported-Elements.md

 api: /api/js/ejpdfviewer
 ---

-## Supported and Unsupported Elements
+# Supported and Unsupported Elements in JavaScript PDF Viewer

 The supported and un-supported elements of the PDF viewer control are: